-- We ask you to fulfil the requirements of the pre-Master’s within one year.
+- We ask you to fulfil the requirements of the pre-master’s within one year.
 Since 30 credits is equivalent to half a year of full-time study, this should not pose a problem.

 - You must also earn sufficient marks with a maximum of one re-sit per course.
 This means you need to take the pre-master’s seriously.

-You cannot expect to be successful in the pre-Master’s if you approach it half-heartedly: it is meant as a half-year, full-time programme of study.
+You cannot expect to be successful in the pre-master’s if you approach it half-heartedly: it is meant as a half-year, full-time programme of study.
 That said, in practice almost all motivated students complete the programme in the allotted time.

 For general information requests please contact our Study Information Desk.

-Read more about our pre-master's programmes.
+Read more about our pre-master's.